sarah-you/c0323-code-solutions/dom-event-delegation/dom-event-delegation-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the `event.target`?
-the element you are adding the event listener to;
+the element that triggered the event;

 - Why is it possible to listen for events on one element that actually happen its descendent elements? bc of event flow, the event bubbling